themesberg/flowbite-svelte/src/routes/sidebars/index.md

 <Htwo label="CTA button" />

-<p>Use this example to add a CTA button inside the sidebar component and encourage your users to visit the dedicated page.</p>
+Use this example to add a CTA button inside the sidebar component and encourage your users to visit the dedicated page.

 <ExampleDiv>